sumithemmadi/tor-hidden-service-on-heroku/README.md

 # Ouick Deploy to heroku
 - 1 .
-Deploy your application to heroku and get .onion link.
+To host your website in dark web and run server on heroku
 - 2 .
 Click below `Deploy to Heroku` Button.

     [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://github.com/sumithemmadi/Tor-Onion-Service-On-Heroku)